-Bryan Ausinheiler, PT, MS, DPT, OCS, CSCS
+Bryan Ausinheiler, PT, MS, DPT, CSCS, FNS

 Bryan Ausinheiler (formerly Ausink) earned his Doctorate in Physical Therapy from the University of California San Francisco and his Bachelor of Science in Kinesiology magna cum laude from the Honors Program at James Madison University in Virginia.
 During PT school he worked as a personal trainer for clients from a wide range of age and ability and taught a Strength & Conditioning Class for Runners at UCSF Fitness Center.
 In addition to teaching and training, Bryan conducted research on knee mechanics and video analysis of running.
 He presented his findings at the CPTA Annual Conference in 2012.
-Since graduation he has continued his education in the following areas:
+Since graduation he continued his education in the following areas:

 - Active Release Techniques (ART®) Full Body Certified in 2014 (advanced manual therapy for muscle, tendon, ligaments and nerve entrapments)

 - Selective Functional Movement Assessment Levels I&II (functional assessment)